Il campiello: Act 3

 Fabrizio's removals are in progress.
 Astolfi asks him for Gasparina's hand.
 Fabrizio admits it may be negotiable and they go away to talk over the details.
 The young women enter.
-Luçieta will get married that evening, Gnese in two year's time.
+Luçieta will get married that evening, Gnese in two years time.
 Orsola and Luçieta go off talking.
 Anzoleto comes in looking for Luçieta and is furious that she has gone to Orsola's house.
 When she emerges he slaps her.
 Dona Cate suggests she can find a better son-in-law and Anzoleto tries to take back his ring, but Luçieta refuses to give it to him.
 She knows that he hit her because he loves her.
 Anzoleto blames Zorzeto.
-It's all his fault.
+It was all his fault.
 They leave but Gnese recounts the incident to Zorzeto, to Orsola's dismay.
 Zorzeto throws stones at Dona Cate's house hitting the old lady, and general pandemonium breaks out with Anzoleto and Zorzeto threatening to kill each other, and Dona Cate and Dona Pasqua insulting one another.

 Astolfi appears and orders them all to be quiet.
 They are invited to have dinner with him.
 He and Gasparina will be married that evening - and they will be gone in the morning!
 Gasparina sings a final farewell to the leading member of the cast, the city of Venice ('Bondi, Venezia cara'), which swells into a final chorus.